DadeOrsu/DSS_answers/Part3.md

 ![1762424726238](image/Part3/1762424726238.png)

-**Real rime migration** is an advantage ofOS installed on virtual machines that cannot be offerd by OS on a physical machine.
+**Real rime migration** is an advantage of OS installed on virtual machines that cannot be offerd by OS on a physical machine.

 An entire guest can be duplicated on another physical machine or on another virtual machine without interrupting the guest OS and its applications.